ukchukx/posthog/README.md

 ### Application Customization

-This library includes `Posthog.Application` because we bundle `Cachex` to avoid you from being charged too often for feature-flag checks against the same `{flag, distinct_id}` tuple.
+This library includes a `Posthog.Application` because we bundle `Cachex` to allow you to track inside PostHog your FF usage.

 This cache is located under `:posthog_feature_flag_cache`.
 If you want more control over the application, you can init it yourself in your own `application.ex`